What Is Sleep Apnea? – Eugene, OR

 If the patient does in fact have sleep apnea, the next step is determining the best way to have it treated.
 While CPAP therapy is among the most popular treatments today, many patients do tend to find it too uncomfortable to use because of the device’s large size and loud noise.
 This machine forces air into the patient’s mouth through a pump attached to a facial mask, which can also be claustrophobic for some.

 Whether you have OSA or you find it impossible to use a CPAP, Dr. Paskalev can offer a solution known as an oral appliance (aka oral appliance therapy.)
 This device is similar to a small mouthguard that keeps the airway open and offers a much higher level of comfort and ease-of-use.
-To learn more about this option, take a look at our dedicated page here.

-Snoring is More than Just Annoying
+Snoring Is More Than Just Annoying

 While you may feel tired every day due to sleep apnea, chronic snoring is another one of the most common symptoms you can experience.
 Many people assume it’s just another quirk of their family member or friend, but that doesn’t mean it should be ignored.
 Of course, snoring does not outright confirm that sleep apnea is present.
 With that said, snoring does indicate that you’re not getting as good a night’s sleep as you could be.
 Those who snore loudly are more likely to develop sleep apnea later in life.
 The good news is it’s possible to stop snoring with the help of an oral appliance.
 Devices like these not only improve sleep quality, but make it easier for those around them to sleep as well.

-Is Sleep Apnea Therapy Covered by Insurance?
+Is Sleep Apnea Treatment Covered by Insurance?

-For most medical insurance plans, including Medicare and Medicare Advantage plans, you can expect coverage for someone who is in need of sleep apnea therapy.
+For most medical insurance plans, including Medicare and Medicare Advantage plans, you can expect coverage for someone who is in need of sleep apnea treatment.
 This remains true whether you receive an oral appliance or a CPAP machine.
 At Better Sleep Eugene, our team members are more than prepared to help patients discuss the details of their medical insurance plan, ensuring they can afford their oral appliance more easily.

 Start Improving Your Sleep Today